The Gilbert Arborescence Problem: Preliminaries

 We calculate a minimum Gilbert arborescence by using the weighted Melzak algorithm as described in \cite{gilbert-1967}.
 To construct the weighted Fermat-Torricelli point $s$, first construct the unique point $p$ outside $\triangle p_1p_2q$ such that $\enorm{p-p_1}=0.7$ and $\enorm{p-p_2}=0.4$ (Figure~\ref{figureEx3}).

 Then construct the circumscribed circle of $\triangle pp_1p_2$, which will intersect the so-called \textit{weighted Simpson line} $pq$ in the required point $s$.
-The resulting total cost is
+Using a little trigonometry, it can be seen that the resulting total cost is

-as some trigonometry will show.
-This shows that split routing can be necessary when the weight function is not concave.

-For the remainder of the paper we assume that the weight function $w$ is concave in addition to the other three conditions.
+This shows that the split routing we constructed is cheaper than the cheapest non-split routing, so that split routing can be necessary when the weight function is not concave.
+For the remainder of the paper we assume that the weight function $w$ satisfies Conditions~\eqref{eq:cost-ftn-non-neg}, \eqref{eq:cost-ftn-non-dec}, and \eqref{eq:cost-ftn-concave}.
 In this case it is known \cite{gilbert-1967, thomas-2006} that in the case where there is a single sink there always exists a minimum Gilbert network that is a Gilbert arborescence.
 This means that we can (and will) without loss of generality only consider MGAs.
 (Note that in~\cite{cox-1998}, Condition~(\ref{eq:cost-ftn-trnglr}), which we call the \emph{triangular condition}, was incorrectly interpreted as concavity of the cost function.)

-The \emph{Gilbert network problem} (GNP) is to find an MGN for a given terminal set $N$, flows $t_{ij}$ and cost function $w(\cdot)$.
+The \emph{Gilbert network problem} (GNP) is to find an MGN for a given terminal set $N$, flow demands $t_{ij}$ and cost function $w(\cdot)$.
 Since its introduction in~\cite{gilbert-1967}, various aspects of the GNP have been studied, although the emphasis has been on discovering geometric properties of MGNs (see~\cite{cox-1998},~\cite{thomas-2006},~\cite{trietsch-1985},~\cite{trietsch-1999}).
 As in the Steiner problem, additional vertices can be added to create a Gilbert network whose cost is less than would otherwise be possible, and these additional points are again called \emph{Steiner points}.
 A Steiner point $s$ in $T$ is called \emph{locally minimal} if a perturbation of $s$ does not reduce the cost of $T$.
 A Gilbert network is called \emph{locally minimal} if no perturbation of the Steiner points reduces the cost of $T$.